 to be able to manoeuvre as the base line was moved forward following

-manual clearance of strips processed by the MCC.
+manual search and clearance of strips processed by the MCC.

 the suspect area (approximately 90 x 90 meters).
 The MCC made

 15 passes on the East/West side, and 7 on the South/North side

 leading up to the tank.
 On the 8th pass South to North, which

 was the first on the East side of the tank, the incident occurred

 as the MCC was passing the tank.
 [Diagram removed.]

 arrived at the site at around 10:50 and found the [demining

 group] deminers checking around the MCC with metal detectors.

 They were removing a large amount of debris from the explosion,